ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 }
 ```

-So lets define our engine as a service.
+So let's define our engine as a service.

 ```ctn
 @hyperdrive: Engine(500, 10000)